ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Hint:** The code is based on a common word and additionally uses letter capitalization and digits.

-**Check**: Works.
-But the solution should be adapted:

-- How can the attacker find out that hashing with salt is used?
-So maybe a foirst step should be to look at one of the decompiled activities.

-- Current step 2: Show the content of the filw with real salt & hash

-- Also write that one can use also other crackers, so john is just an example

-- The format dynamic_61 should be explained.
-I sent you two links yesterday that behind this format, there is SHA256 over a concatenated salt and password.
-So just refer to the URL that describes all the formats and briefly write why dynamic_61 is used.

-And in the app: Clicking "Stock Market" button brings me to the stock market without any password?
-And what does the Suscribe button do?
-I’m not sure that this is implemented correctly.
-Can you please explain?

 ### 29: Root Detection Bypass (hard)
 The DIBA app cointains a simple root detection mechanism.
 Whenever the app is started, it checks whether the Android device is rooted and displays a message if this is the case.
 In reality, the app would be now terminated to prevent its usage on rooted (and therefore less secure) devices.
 However, as a user has full control over the app, he can adapt it by removing the root detection check and as a result of this, the app can also be used on rooted devices.